cloudlinux/cloudlinux-doc-test/docs/kb/FAQ/README.md

 The color corresponds to the time of the list viewing, not the time when the incident occurred.

-- **Why there are several records for the same script in the table?**
+#### Why there are several records for the same script in the table?

 Incidents are grouped with one-minute intervals, so if some script is invoked multiple times during the longer time span, it will produce several records.

-- **What is the default mode of operation for Proactive Defense?**
+#### What is the default mode of operation for Proactive Defense?

 DISABLED is the default mode.
 If, for example, the KILL mode is enabled in the admin UI, this mode will be default for all hosting accounts to be added in the future.

-- **Can a user override the default mode of operation set by admin?**
+#### Can a user override the default mode of operation set by admin?

 A user can disable Proactive Defense anytime.
 Any mode that is not disabled (for user’s hosting account) by admin can be activated by a user.

-- **Can KILL mode break my website operation?**
+#### Can KILL mode break my website operation?

 While we are extensively testing Proactive Defense on a large number of different software, it is possible that we will have a false positive, and PHP script will be prevented from executing, causing page not to load.
 In the production version you will have a possibility to whitelist such scripts, and more granularly — for particular execution path.
 In the current Beta version you can only disable Proactive Defense for the whole account to mitigate the issue.

-- **Does Proactive Defense require CloudLinux OS?**
+#### Does Proactive Defense require CloudLinux OS?

 No, it works with any OS supported by Imunify360.

-- **Does Proactive Defense support web servers other than Apache?**
+#### Does Proactive Defense support web servers other than Apache?

-Proactive Defense supports Apache, nginx, and Litespeed with cPanel and Plesk.
+Proactive Defense supports Apache, nginx, and Litespeed.

-- **Can Proactive Defense prevent malicious activity of cron jobs?
-Can cron job execute in a way so Proactive Defense module is not loaded?**
+#### Can Proactive Defense prevent malicious activity of cron jobs?
+Can cron job execute in a way so Proactive Defense module is not loaded?

 Proactive Defense is a PHP module that should execute any time PHP script is executed including running PHP using a cron job.
 Note that hackers can create a cron job with PHP script started from custom php.ini to skip loading Proactive Defense.
 To prevent this from happening, we recommend using exclusively HardenedPHP where Proactive Defense component cannot be skipped by using custom php.ini.

-- **Are there any restrictions for use with different PHP handlers?**
+#### Are there any restrictions for use with different PHP handlers?

 Proactive Defense can work with any PHP handler provided the PHP version 5.4 or higher.

-- **Can I benefit from Proactive Defense if I have Cloudflare WAF enabled for my website?**
+#### Can I benefit from Proactive Defense if I have Cloudflare WAF enabled for my website?

 Cloudflare WAF and other WAF check only HTTP requests and not the actual PHP execution.
 As a result, Proactive Defense adds another layer of protection to your site.

-- **What is the difference between Proactive Defense and other services like Wordfence?**
+#### What is the difference between Proactive Defense and other services like Wordfence?

 Most security tools like Wordfence are tailored for a single CMS (e.g. WordPress) and work only for hosting accounts they are installed for.
 In addition, they are signature-based, so they cannot block PHP script execution proactively.

-- **Will Proactive Defense affect my website’s performance?**
+#### Will Proactive Defense affect my website performance?

 It slows down PHP script execution by approximately 3-5%.
 This means that if the script was loading in 0.2 seconds before, it will now take around 0.206 seconds.

-- **Do I need an additional license to use Proactive Defense?**
+#### Do I need an additional license to use Proactive Defense?

 No, the module is included in Imunify360 license price.

-- **Where is Proactive Defense configuration file located?**
+#### Where is Proactive Defense configuration file located?**

   - System settings: _/etc/sysconfig/imunify360/imunify360.config: PROACTIVE.mode_
   - User settings: _/etc/imunify360/user_config/imunify360.config: PROACTIVE.mode_

-- **What is PD Blamer and how can it help me make my system secure?**
+#### What is PD Blamer and how can it help me make my system secure?

 Blamer records malicious PHP invocation that allows to detect the way malware was injected.
 It is a part of PD extension and requires PD PHP module to be installed.
 This feature is added to make Imunify360 more effective in detecting PHP vulnerabilities.

 ## Imunify360 CloudLinux Backup FAQ

-- **How does CloudLinux Backup work?**
+#### How does CloudLinux Backup work?

 CloudLinux Backup provides a customer with the most integrated with Imunify360 backup solution.
 It is powered by the Acronis technology.
 When a feature is enabled for the first time, Imunify360 performs an initial backup of a server.
 In the event, a file is detected as infected it can be restored from the backup (Imunify360 can do it automatically depending on the configuration).
 Imunify360 will search for a clean version of the file and as soon as clean copy will be found, restore will be processed.
 If there is no clean version in backup then Imunify360 will be unable to restore file.
 In such case we recommend to clean up the file manually.
 You can learn more about the CloudLinux Backup for Imunify360 [here](http://cloudlinuxbackup.com/).
 Note that as CloudLinux Backup performs a backup of the whole server it can be used to restore the whole server in case of server fault.

-- **Why do I need CloudLinux Backup feature?**
+#### Why do I need CloudLinux Backup feature?

 Starting from the version 2.7.0, Imunify360 provides customers with an ability to backup files via CloudLinux Backup, powered by Acronis.
 The CloudLinux Backup for Imunify360 can be used to automatically backup and restore files if they have become infected.
 The data is stored in a Cloud.
 We have several locations, so a user can choose where data should be stored.
 To learn more, [visit the CloudLinux Backup for Imunify360 page](https://www.imunify360.com/cloudlinux-backup).

-- **How does Imunify360 use backups?**
+#### How does Imunify360 use backups?

 Imunify360 can use backups to restore malicious files in two ways: automatic or manual.